mhamri/Bundling-Issues-in-Nx/README.md

 #### Esbuild

-If we check the Esbuild dist folder in `dist\packages\is-esbuild\index.cjs`, we can see that it didn't use the result of the TSC bundler and instead bundled it with Esbuild.
+If we check the Esbuild dist folder in `dist\packages\is-esbuild\index.cjs`, we can see that it didn't use the result of the RollUp bundler and instead bundled it with Esbuild.

 ![Esbuild Dist Result](document/esbuild_dist_result.png)

 #### Vite

-If we check the Vite dist folder in `dist\packages\is-vite\index.js`, we can see that it didn't use the result of the TSC bundler and instead bundled it with vite.
+If we check the Vite dist folder in `dist\packages\is-vite\index.js`, we can see that it didn't use the result of the RollUp bundler and instead bundled it with vite.

 ![Vite Dist Result](document/vite_dist_result.png)